DimitriosHytiroglou/CryptoNotifier/README.md

 1. Select "Create new user" from the menu by entering "1".
 2. Enter a username and phone number to receive notifications.
-3. OptionaL: enter a real name (first and last) for more personalized messages.
+3. Optional: enter a real name (first and last) for more personalized messages.

 ### Spike Service